chrispaynter/architecture/CQRS.md

 ## Key Idea

-- You can use a different model to update information than the model you use to read information.
+- You can use a different model to update information than the model you use to read information.When to use it
+  - Like any pattern, CQRS is us

 ## When to use it
 - Like any pattern, CQRS is useful in some places, but not in others.